 Alternatives for giving:

-Free, but not for nothing / service in return.
-One of the basic principles of the WakaWaka Foundation is that the receivers of the WakaWaka products do not receive a donation for free; this principle is called the ‘free, but not for nothing’ principle.
+Free, but not for nothing / service in return or a subsidized price.
+One of the basic principles of the WakaWaka is that the receivers of the WakaWaka products do not receive a donation for free; this principle is called the ‘free, but not for nothing’ principle.
 The receivers have to do something in return; they can pay a small amount of money, community work is more common.
 Types of community work that have been performed for receiving WakaWaka products are planting a forest in your community or cleaning up your neighborhood.